 The Paso del Norte Basin (the Basin), comprising El Paso, TX, Sunland Park, NM and Ciudad Juarez, Chihuahua, suffers from some of the worst air quality across the United States and Mexico.
 The region is -ranked as the 14th worst urban air quality in the United States in a 2023 report by the American Lung Association.
 Development of the Basin began in the 19th century when it became recognized as one of the lowest passage points along the continental divide.
 Mining, smelting, agricultural and manufacturing industries gathered along either side of the border over the next two centuries and the surrounding urban area grew in kind to meet the need for a growing labor force.
 Today, the Basin remains a hub for industrial manufacturing.

-With an urban area of over 2.7 million, the Basin is the second-largest transborder agglomeration along the U.S.-Mexico border and hosts the third largest inland port of entry between the U.S. and Mexico, behind Laredo, TX and San Ysidro, NM.
+With an urban area with over 2.7 million residents, the Basin is the second-largest transborder agglomeration along the U.S.-Mexico border and hosts the third largest inland port of entry between the U.S. and Mexico, behind Laredo, TX and San Ysidro, NM.
 In 2018 alone, the El Paso border crossing handled over 2,000,000 and 844,000 northbound crossings of cars and trucks, respectively.
 Cars and trucks are the largest contributors to air pollution within the Basin.
 Additional polluters such as scrap tire fires and wood-stove cooking are known to contribute to poor regional air quality, however the exact relative contributions remain unclear.

 Manufacturing within El Paso county alone accounts for 8.3% of the economy of Texas, bringing in an estimated $2.7 billion dollars.
 Petroleum and coal, primary metal, and apparel are all considered as strong industries within the region and still growing.
 Ciudad Juarez itself has over 320 factories, accounting for more than 60% of factory jobs in the state of Chihuahua.
 Coupling these numbers with a growth rate of 5% and 1.38% for El Paso and Ciudad Juarez, respectively, air quality issues caused by industry manufacturing and traffic will be exacerbated by continued growth in the coming years.